dedubey/Propylon-Interview/README.md

 # About the files
 1. vpc.tf

-This file creates the required VPC and the subnets .
+This file creates the required VPC and the subnets.

 1.1   3 Public subnets
 1.2   3 Private subnets
 1.3   3 Database subnets
 1.4   3 nat gateways , one in each availbiity zone

 This also creates NACLs to allow only private subnets to communicate with Database subnet.